cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/1-transactions_models/README.md

 - [ ] It is not yet possible to create different types of tokens in newer platforms

 <details><summary>See correct answer</summary>
-- [ ] Native tokens have nothing to do with the functional design of a blockchain

 - [x] Each public permissionless blockchain has its own unique token
 - [x] The main method of exchanging value for transactions and motivating participants in the network is by using native tokens
-- [ ] It is not yet possible to create different types of tokens in newer platforms.
 </details>

 ### What are blockchain explorers used for?